-To help ease this burden and get you started on your journey towards incorporating machine learning into your workflows as a political data scientist, we’re taking a look at some of the top machine learning algorithms that tend to produce strong results when used for political analysis.
+To help ease this burden and get you started on your journey towards incorporating machine learning into your workflows as a political data scientist, we’re looking at some of the top machine learning algorithms that tend to produce strong results when used for political analysis.

 Read on to learn more about these powerful tools and how they can help further your insights and discoveries!

 An Overview of the Top Machine Learning Algorithms Used by Political Data Scientists

 Logistic Regression is a supervised Machine Learning algorithm that predicts outcomes from a limited set of independent variables.